oroinc/documentation/admin_guide/entities/create_entities.rst

    .. image:: /admin_guide/img/entity_management/create_entity_communication_collaboration.png

-   - **Share Scopes** --- This subsection defines whether the records of the entity can be shared with an individual user or the whole business unit/organization.
+   - **Share Scopes** --- This subsection defines whether the records of the entity can be shared with an individual user or the whole business unit/organization (available for Enterprise edition only).

       .. caution::  This section is currently unavailable for custom entities.